TIBCOSoftware/snappydata/docs/deployment.md

 * Route jobs to same machines as SnappyData data nodes if the executor nodes are co-hosted on the same machines as the data nodes.
 Job for each partition tries to fetch only from same machine data store where possible.

-* Column table scan using optimized code generation: Once a column batch is fetched, it uses the same optimized scan as in the Embedded mode

 * Collocated joins: If the underlying tables are collocated partition-wise, and executor nodes are co-hosting SnappyData data nodes, then the column batches are fetched from local machines and the join itself is partition-wise and does not require any exchange.

-* Optimized hash maps for groupBy aggregates without any UnsafeRow conversions

-* Hash join using optimized hash maps avoiding any UnsafeRow conversions

-* GroupBy and hash join on single dictionary column uses an optimized path using dictionary indexes

-* Optimized column batch inserts like in the Embedded mode with job routing to same machines as data stores if possible (soon to be merged)
+* Optimized column batch inserts like in the Embedded mode with job routing to same machines as data stores if possible.

-* CollectAggregate plan which allows accumulation of aggregate results on the driver itself (rather than a SinglePartition Exchange at the end for non-groupBy aggregates)

-**SQL connectivity**: SQL clients (using JDBC or ODBC) can connect and work with the SnappyData store cluster and have no dependency on Spark.
-So,the Spark application can connect and run native Spark applications using the SnappyData Smart Connector while concurrent SQL clients are executing directly on the SnappyData store cluster.

 **Example: Launch a Spark local mode cluster and uses Smart Connector to access SnappyData cluster.**